eithwa/stepmania-v390/README.md

 + Resolved player rename errors
 + Solve the problem that cs6 connection mode cannot display the name
 + Solve the problem of song group jummping to [ALL SONGS] in connection mode
-+ Solve the difficulty of ordering songs in connected mode
++ Solve the difficulty of ordering songs in connection mode
 + Add homeowner replacement usage: /host player_name

 + 解決玩家重新命名錯誤